LCSR-CIIS/dvrk_digital_twin_teleoperation/simple_scene/README.md

 ## Notes:
-- For comparison purposes between real and virtual images use virtual images from the rostopic.
+- To compare real and virtual images use virtual images from the rostopic.
 A simple way to save images from the rostopic is to use ros tool `image_view` and then right click on the window to save the image.

 ```
 rosrun image_view image_view image:=/ambf/env/cameras/cameraL/ImageData